z-edit/zedit/notes/zSmash implementation.md

 Per-plugin differences from the base rule.
 When patching rules are taken from the base rule and then overridden by plugin rules.

+These have the same schema as the base rule, in addition to the following properties:

+- `baseRule` - Object which contains information about the base rule the plugin rule is defined relative to.
+  - `fileName` - The filename of the baseRule.
+  - `version` - The version of the baseRule.

 ## How rule changes are inferred

 ### Value copied